mtumilowicz/angularjs-weather-forecast/README.md

 * to properly process model modifications the execution has to enter the AngularJS execution context (otherwise AngularJS is unaware of model modifications)
 * digest loop - has something changed?
+    * below line of reasoning is not exactly true, but good to strengthen intuition
+    * assumption: model changes happen only on user interaction
+    * interactions can happen e.g. due to
+        * mouse activity (move, clicked etc)
+        * keyboard activity (key up, key down etc)
+    * directives for the corresponding events wrap the expression execution in `$scope.$apply`
+    * result: digest cycle
+    * `$timeout`, `$interval` fire events that triggers the digest loop
 * directives usually fall into one of two categories:
     * **observing directives**
         * e.g. `{{expression}}`